steven-swanbeck/gripperROSIntegration/README.md

-# ROS Integration for Soft Gripper
+# ROS Integration for TSA-Driven Soft Gripper

 ## Purpose
 PlatformIO Arduino code to allow the University of Nevada, Reno Smart Robotics Lab's TSA-Driven Soft Robotic Hand to send and receive ROS messages for external control.